gmrammohan15/EVA4/README.md

 In every iteration , tried to improve the things.

 Please refer to the end of each file for detailed explanation

+EVA4_S5_Iteration5.ipynb is the final model which achieves the desired accuracy with constraints.